turri21/Senhor/README.md

 # News
 3/12/2024

-New Cores: Jotego The Speed Rumbler
+New Cores: Jotego The Speed Rumbler, Jotego Roc'n Rope

 ___
 23/11/2024